 We offer the most clinically-proven test available.
 After extensively reviewing all the options for NIPT testing, we chose the Harmony NIPT Test by Roche / Ariosa Diagnostics as the best test for our patients.
 The test is low cost and its advanced testing methodology has extensive studies on thousands of patients.
 In addition, NIPT with Harmony is:

 Yes.
 Studies have shown that NIPT with Harmony is very accurate for both single and twin pregnancies.
-However, NIPTis not able to provide information on fetal sex chromosomes (X and Y) twin pregnancies.
+Although NIPT can give information on fetal sex in twin pregnancies, it does not provide information on sex chromosome aneuploidy (X, XXX, XXY and XYY).

 NIPT, like other prenatal screening tests, is not considered diagnostic (100% accurate).
 However, if the NIPT result is abnormal, we will provide you with counselling and offer you diagnostic testing, like amniocentesis, which will give definitive results.